django/deps/final/0018-technical-governance-6x.rst

 The `Security Team`_ has the following powers:

-* To request a Merger merge code to fix a security issue being handled under Django's security process.
+* To request a Merger merges code to fix a security issue being handled under Django's security process.

-* To request a Releaser issue a release of Django containing code to fix a security issue being handled under Django's security process.
+* To request a Releaser issues a release of Django containing code to fix a security issue being handled under Django's security process.